 Built to complement your VPN experience, Threat Manager prevents all apps and websites on your device from communicating with a set of third parties known to track activity or engage in malicious behavior.
 This gives you more control over your online privacy and how your data is being used.

 Threat Manager prevents any part of your device from communicating with servers that are listed on our “blocklist” of trackers and malicious sites.
-We update this blocklist regularly with each new app version.
+We keep this blocklist updated regularly.
+Read why our method of blocking offers greater safety.

 A VPN makes sure that operators of the pipes of the internet, such as your internet service provider (ISP) and its subcontractors, cannot see what you do online.
 But even so, any app or website that you use might record your activities and share that data with third parties.